MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-error-5.md

 1. NC head not permitted with the **replicating directory changes** permission.
 2. The security principal initiating replication not a member of a group that has been granted **replicating directory changes**.
 3. Missing flags in the `UserAccountControl` attribute including `SERVER_TRUST_ACCOUNT` and `TRUSTED_FOR_DELEGATION`.
-4. RODC promoted into domain without having first run `ADPREP / RODCPREP`.
+4. RODC promoted into domain without having first run `ADPREP /RODCPREP`.

 ## Resolution

 AD Replication failing with error 5 has multiple root causes.
-Attack the problem initially using tools like DCDIAG, DCDIAG / TEST: CheckSecurityError, and NETDIAG that exposes common problems.
+Attack the problem initially using tools like `DCDIAG`, `DCDIAG /TEST`: CheckSecurityError, and NETDIAG that exposes common problems.
 If still unresolved, walk the list of known causes in most common, least complex, least disruptive order to least common, most complex, most disruptive order.

 ### Run DCDIAG, DCDIAG /TEST:CheckSecurityError, and NETDIAG